Updated: Jul 5

 She wasn’t comfortable in her skin.

 After puberty, she didn’t want to do the things that showed her body.
-She wore too-big clothing, and sat out of activities where she had to take her clothes off.
-There were times where we would have family swim days and she would sit on the edge in pants, a hoodie, and a beanie watching in the hot ass pool room while we all had fun.
+She wore too-big clothing and sat out of activities where she had to take her clothes off.
+There were times when we would have family swim days and she would sit on the edge in pants, a hoodie, and a beanie watching in the hot-ass pool room while we all had fun.

 I thought I was being the understanding and cool mom by letting her sit out, by letting her find her own way with her style choices.
 What I missed, was that while independently these are all signs of a normal, healthy, growing teenager, collectively they are signs of trouble brewing.